Translation Awards

 Commendation awards: 2 million won each to entries in either fiction/drama or poetry

 * One of the grand prize winners in either fiction/drama or poetry will receive the Minister of Culture, Sports and Tourism Award.
-This year a special award will be given, in collaboration with the Embassy of Ireland in Korea, to honor the late Kevin O’Rourke and his contribution as a distinguished translator of Korean literature.
+The Kevin O’Rourke Award is presented in collaboration with the Embassy of Ireland in Korea to honor the late Kevin O’Rourke and his contribution as a distinguished translator of Korean literature.

 14th Fl., Sejong-daero, 17, Jung-gu, Seoul, Korea (Postal Code: 04512)